-The now-famous Operation Neptune Spear was one of the greatest military operations in America’s history and in the history of the special forces branch.
-US Navy SEAL Team Six made it clear, Geronimo is down.
+The now-famous Operation Neptune Spear was one of the most outstanding military operations in America’s history and the history of the special forces branch.
+U.S. Navy SEAL Team 6 made it clear Geronimo was down.
 Geronimo was the world’s most wanted terrorist Osama bin Laden.

-Initially, according to the various sources (not officially confirmed), the initial plan was the plan to release (up to) 32 2,000 lb. bombs on the compound using B-2 Stealth bombers, but it was rejected because President Obama felt a raid would provide the proof needed to know definitively that America’s enemy number one, Osama bin Laden was located.
+According to various sources (not officially confirmed), the initial plan was to release (up to) 32 2,000 lb. bombs on the compound using B-2 Stealth bombers.
+Still, it was rejected because President Obama felt a raid would provide the proof needed to know where America’s enemy number one, Osama bin Laden, was.
 A raid also would minimize possible civilian casualties.

 Training and preparations

 John Brennon, one of White House counter-terrorism advisors, identified the initial point of the mission was to capture Osama bin Laden if he posed no threat.
-An unnamed US national security official, however, informed Reuters that the operation was, in fact, a kill mission and that Osama bin Laden didn’t have a chance to survive.
+However, an unnamed U.S. national security official informed Reuters that the operation was, in fact, a kill mission and that Osama bin Laden didn’t have a chance to survive.

 Operation Neptune Spear

-After a 24-hour delay due to cloudy conditions, President Barack Obama gave the order.
-It was clearance to proceed with the mission on May 1, 2011, with one goal, to kill or capture notorious terrorist Osama bin Laden.
-The raid ensued using 20-25 special-made Black Hawk helicopters carrying US Navy SEALs Team Six – DEVGRU members, 79 operators, and one dog in total.
-The backup plan had multiple helicopters – including two Black Hawks and two Chinooks and a number of search-and-rescue helicopters.
+President Barack Obama gave the order after a 24-hour delay due to cloudy conditions.
+It was clear to proceed with the mission on May 1, 2011, with one goal, to kill or capture notorious terrorist Osama bin Laden.
+The raid ensued using 20-25 special-made Black Hawk helicopters carrying U.S. Navy SEALs Team 6 – DEVGRU members, 79 operators, and one dog.

 The team located and confronted Osama bin Laden on the third floor.
-The Offical statement claims that Bin Laden resisted and posed a threat for a US Navy SEALs Team Six and they had no choice but to kill him.
-As a result, the US Navy SEAL Team 6 mission – Operation Neptune Spear – ultimately led to the killing of Osama bin Laden.
+The Offical statement claims that Bin Laden resisted and posed a threat to a U.S. Navy SEALs Team 6, and they had no choice but to kill him.
+As a result, the U.S. Navy SEAL Team 6 mission – Operation Neptune Spear – ultimately led to the killing of Osama bin Laden.

-Following the deadly raid on Osama bin Laden, there were a lot of conspiracy theories thrown around.
-One of the most spread theories was the one that a whole bunch of operators who took part in the UBL raid died in the Chinook crash.
+Following the deadly raid on Osama bin Laden, many conspiracy theories were thrown around.
+One of the most spread theories was that a bunch of operators who took part in the UBL raid died in the Chinook crash.
 On August 6, 2011, insurgents shot down a Chinook transport helicopter in Afghanistan, killing all 38 people on board.
 It has become known as the Extortion 17 crash (Chinook helicopter call sign).

 Of the 30 Americans killed, 22 were Navy personnel, and 17 were SEALs.
-These included two bomb specialists and 15 operators in the Gold Squadron of DEVGRU, or Team Six, the highly classified unit that conducted the raid that killed Al Qaeda leader Osama bin Laden at his compound in Abbottabad, Pakistan the previous May.
+These included two bomb specialists and 15 operators in the Gold Squadron of DEVGRU, or Team 6, the highly classified unit that conducted the raid that killed Al Qaeda leader Osama bin Laden at his compound in Abbottabad, Pakistan, the previous May.

-Despite the theories and the claims, none of the operators killed in the Afghan helicopter crash had been involved in that mission, officials said.
-In addition to the SEALs, the others killed in the Chinook crash included five other Naval Special Warfare (NSW) personnel, three Air Force forward air controllers, and five Army helicopter crew members.
+Despite the theories and claims, officials said that none of the operators killed in the Afghan helicopter crash had been involved in that mission.
+In addition to the SEALs, the others who died in the Chinook crash included five other Naval Special Warfare (NSW) personnel, three Air Force forward air controllers, and five Army helicopter crew members.

-This theory stays just a theory because at least two men from the raid are alive and know to the public.
-The man who pulled the trigger is most definitely still alive, and has appeared on the news, has authored a book called The Operator, and has a well-known presence on social media.
+This theory stays because at least two men from the raid are alive and known to the public.
+The man who pulled the trigger is still alive, has appeared on the news,, and has a prominent presence on social media.
 However, he is no longer on active duty.
 His name is Robert O’Neill.

-Another Navy SEAL, Matt Bissonnette, who went by the pen name ‘Mark Owen’, was also on the mission.
-He has been much less vocal about the feat, only appearing on 60 minutes to describe the mission, and writing about it in his book.
+Another Navy SEAL, Matt Bissonnette, who went by ‘Mark Owen,’ was also on the mission.
+He has been much less vocal about the feat, only appearing on the TV Show “60 minutes” to describe the mission and writing about it in his book.
 He, too, has left active duty.